corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 5. Make the following menu selections: Manage > Authentication, Platform configuration > Add a platform, Configure platforms > Single-page application.

-{{< attention >}}
+{{< note >}}

 You may need to use different configuration depending on the types of application that need to access the HTTP-RPC.
-This setup is for testing with the Swagger UI.
+This setup is for testing with Swagger UI.

-Applications accessing the HTTP-RPC should use a different app registration and the [On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+Applications accessing the HTTP-RPC should use a different application registration and the [On-Behalf-Of flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 You can register an application without implicit flows.
 You'll need to create a [**client secret**](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret) and include it in the application authenticating.
 If you're using the Swagger UI, it can be entered there.

-{{< /attention >}}
+{{< /note >}}

 6. Set the **redirect URI** to `http(s)://<host>:<port>/webjars/swagger-ui/3.44.0/oauth2-redirect.html`, and select implicit grant as `ìd_tokens`.